-The opportunity is a two-semester (four-semester for social work students), closely supervised field experience in a setting that complements your professional interests, draws on your knowledge, challenges your growth, and sharpens your skills.
+The opportunity is a yearlong, closely supervised internship in a setting that complements your professional interests, draws on your knowledge, challenges your growth, and sharpens your skills.

-The mirror is a concurrent, small-group seminar led by experienced faculty members.
-Integrative seminars serve as the setting where you will be asked to move beyond technique, to question, reflect on, fine tune, and develop yourself and your practice in a community of learners that you have come to know and that has come to know you.
+The mirror is a concurrent, small-group seminar plus one-on-one faculty tutorials.
+Both are settings in which to move beyond technique, to question, reflect on, fine tune, and develop yourself and your practice in a community of learners that you have come to know and that has come to know you.